Border Terrier Insurance

 Border Terriers are considered one of the dog world’s most trainable breeds.
 Their eagerness to please, love of learning and high intelligence is the perfect combination for training.
 Border Terriers are known to excel in activities such as agility and obedience training and respond very well to positive reinforcement methods.

 Borders are not a high-maintenance breed.
-They do not require frequent bathing and towelling off is enough they are wet and dirty.
+They don’t need bathing very often — just a quick towel-off when they’re wet or dirty.
 Too many baths tend to soften the harsh coat that is a natural dirt repellent, and they do not normally have strong odour.

 Top care tips